mlgordon/vpc/errors.md

 Please provide load balancer name.
 Load balancer name is a required field.

 ## load_balancer_missing_subnets
-**Message**: Load balancer `subnets` is missing.
+**Message**: Load balancer subnets is missing.

-`subnets` is a required field.
+'subnets' is a required field.
 Please provide the subnets where to create the load balancer in your request.

 ## load_balancer_not_found
 **Message**: The load balancer with ID `<load_balancer_id>` cannot be found.